About Faculty Effort Tracking

 Instructions for completing the EVU data collection form:

 Add rows as necessary.
 Each role a faculty member performs should be on a separate row.
-Last academic year faculty names and roles have been provided.
+Last academic year faculty names and roles have been provided, if available.

 All hours in defined roles, didactic or clinical teaching, must be student focused contact time.

-All individuals (faculty, staff, volunteers) who participated in delivery of the course should be listed in the form.
+All individuals (faculty, staff, residents, volunteers) who participated in delivery of the course should be listed on the form.

-Complete columns for New in Role or New Content.
+Complete columns for New in Role or New Content, if applicable.
 Do not leave any data points empty.

 For 3rd and 4th year clerkships and electives, do not report hours for morning reports and noon conferences.
-Grand rounds should not be reported as clinical teaching time.
+Additionally, Grand Rounds should not be reported as clinical teaching time.

 The role “Lecturer – NEW” should only be used in the first rotation, after that lecture hours would be recorded using “Lecturer – Established, redelivered same year”.